FAQs: Our Strategic Plan

 How did the Trust land on this strategic direction?

-The Trust has been focused on narrowing the region’s racial and ethnic wealth gap since 2019.
+The Trust has been focused on narrowing the region’s wealth gap since 2019.
 Since then, we and our community partners have gained knowledge and collected data pointing ever more clearly toward both the ramifications of and reasons for the gap.
 We remain committed to this issue because the wealth gap is at the root of homelessness, food insecurity, the education gap, health disparities, gun violence, the life expectancy gap, regional population loss, uneven economic growth, and other societal challenges.

 Research shows that historically underinvested communities that are suffering from a lack of wealth equity are largely home to Chicago’s Black and Latine residents.
 The 2024 Color of Wealth in Chicago report highlights the scope of the gap, finding the net worth of white Chicagoans far outstrips Black, Mexican (both U.S. and foreign born), and Puerto Rican households.
 As we work to improve wealth-building and well-being in Chicago, we will continue to look to research and data pointing us to the communities, populations and interventions we need to focus on.